Alice Gainer

 She's appeared in the movies "The Bourne Legacy" as an MSNBC anchor "Delivery Man" and "The Week Of".
 She also appeared as a reporter on the CBS show Bull.
 Gainer was also a principal actor in a New York Mega Millions commercial where she played a news anchor and has also appeared in several MTV commercials.

 Gainer competed for the title of Miss New Jersey USA and placed in the top 15 for several years.
 She also held the title of Miss Somerset County 2006, in the Miss America Organization.
 In high school, she was captain of the Varsity swim team and an all-county swimmer.
 She also played Varsity soccer.
 At Fordham, she was captain of the nationally competitive dance team.

 On July 17, 2018, she posted on Twitter that she is engaged to her boyfriend.
 In 2019 she posted online that they were married.

+According to court documents, they divorced after six years of marriage.